dviar9871/Projects/README.md

-# Hey !
+# Hey!
 I am Daniel

 These are my projects from school or personal use.